ADVERTISING

-Workers’ Welfare Association invites you to the Herrgartencafé on 23 August
+The Arbeiterwohlfahrt (Workers' Welfare Association) invites you to the Herrgartencafé on August 23rd

-The Workers' Welfare Association Darmstadt invites you to a generational discussion on the topic of democracy in the Herrgartencafé on August 23rd, starting at 7 p.m.
+The Arbeiterwohlfahrt Darmstadt invites you to an intergenerational discussion on the topic of democracy at the Herrgartencafé on August 23rd from 7 pm.

 Democracy is experienced differently by each generation.
-The post-war generation has a different perspective on their time than today's working people or young people, who face their future with a highly uncertain outlook.
-At the event, people of different ages come together to share personal stories and experiences, as well as exchange ideas and perspectives.
+The post-war generation has a different perspective on its time than today's working population or young people who face a highly uncertain future.
+At this event, people of different ages come together to share personal stories and experiences, as well as exchange ideas and perspectives.

-- Sabine Seidler : A child of war and a "woman of the 1968s," she studied in Berlin from 1963 onward.
-She was a judge at the Darmstadt Administrative Court, chair of a parliamentary group in the city council, and engaged in numerous honorary positions.
+- Sabine Seidler : A child of war and a member of the '68 generation, she studied in Berlin from 1963 onwards.
+She was a judge at the Darmstadt Administrative Court, chairwoman of the parliamentary group in the city council, and was involved in numerous honorary positions.

-- Canan Dursin : Born in 1986, she studied German and currently works in university administration and is involved in a parents' initiative in Darmstadt.
+- Canan Dursin : Born in 1986, she studied German language and literature, now works in university administration, and is involved in a parents' initiative in Darmstadt.
 Her parents are from Turkey and Albania.

-- Armin Alizadeh : Born in 1994, he was a member of the federal executive board of the Young Socialists (Juso) university groups and a member of the SPD party executive committee.
-Today, he researches the digital transformation of work as a business information systems specialist.
+- Armin Alizadeh : Born in 1994, he was a member of the Federal Executive Committee of the Young Socialists' university groups and a member of the SPD party executive committee.
+Today, he works as a business informatics specialist researching the digital transformation of work.

 Audience participation

-Visitors are also invited to contribute their own questions and contributions.
+Visitors are also invited to contribute their own questions and comments.

 Further information about the event can be found on the AWO Darmstadt website .